 - Heat the oil in a large pot or deep fryer until it reaches 180°C. Working in batches, deep fry the cannoli shells for 2-3 minutes or until golden, and then remove from the oil and drain on paper towel.
 Once cooled slightly, slide the cannoli off the metal tube.
 Continue this process until all the cannoli are cooked.

-- Meanwhile, make the ricotta cream by combing the ricotta, icing sugar and orange zest in a medium bowl until thoroughly mixed.
+- Meanwhile, make the ricotta cream by combining the ricotta, icing sugar and orange zest in a medium bowl until thoroughly mixed.
 Refrigerate until ready to assemble.

 - Once completely cool, assemble the cannoli by piping ricotta filling into the pastry shells, and dust generously with icing sugar.
 Serve immediately.